How to Disable Windows 10 Update in Every Way

 3. Scroll down to Windows Update, and double-click it.

-4. In Startup type, select "Disabled".
-Then click "Apply" and "OK" to save the settings.
+4. In the Startup type section, select "Disabled" and then click "Apply" and "OK" to save the changes.

 Solution 2.
 Change the Setting of the Group Policy Editor